2017–2019 Belgian football fraud scandal: Investigation

 On November 12, after the high-profile arrests were made, the court of appeal of Antwerp removed examining magistrate Joris Raskin from the investigation.
 The recusal was requested by Hans Rieder, the lawyer of referee Bart Vertenten.
 Rieder argued that Raskin could not be impartial and independent because he was part of the Licensing Commission of the Royal Belgian Football Association until March 2018, months after the investigation started.
 Although Raskin himself and the Public Prosecutor disagreed, the court of appeal did find Rieder's request compelling.
 Following the verdict of the Court, Rieder argued for the immediate release of his client Vertenten.
 Indeed, 4 days after the Court ordered the recusal, Vertenten was released on conditions and he resumed his main job as radiologist at the University Hospital UZ Brussel.

-On November 20, Dejan Veljkovic, widely regarded as a key suspect in the investigation, signed a plea deal with the prosecution.
+On November 20, Dejan Veljković, widely regarded as a key suspect in the investigation, signed a plea deal with the prosecution.
 As part of the plea deal, Veljkovic will serve a suspended sentence of 5 years and pay a (suspended) fine of 80,000 euros.
 Additionally, all illegally acquired assets will be seized by the government.
 Although informal plea deals were used before, Veljkovic was the first to sign a deal where specific sentence reduction is assured by prosecutors.
 A law allowing these formal agreements was instated only months before the arrests, in August 2018, meaning Veljkovic is the first official spijtoptant in Belgian history.
 According to the law, a spijtoptant is suspect able to provide "substantial, revealing, sincere, and complete information" about serious crimes, e.g. organized crime or terrorism.
 In exchange for this information, the spijtoptant can get a more lenient sentence.
 Following the deal, Veljkovic was released on strict conditions.

 Three months after Veljkovic's plea deal, on February 19 and 20, 16 more people were questioned by investigators.
 Additionally, 3 buildings were searched.
 Among those questioned were Peter Maes, already charged in the investigation, Roger Lambrecht, chairman of Lokeren, Erwin Lemmens, Herbert Houben, former chairman of KRC Genk, and Patrick Janssens, former CEO of KRC Genk.